emretask1n/Receiver-Functions-Exercise/README.md

-# Reciever-Functions-Exercise
+# Receiver-Functions-Exercise
-## Zero To Mastery Reciever Functions Exercise with Golang
+## Zero To Mastery Receiver Functions Exercise with Golang